A broad and exciting research agenda!

 - Effectiveness of International Intervention in Afghanistan.
 Lessons Learned and Way Ahead for Afghanistan’s stabilization and development.
 Policy implications for Canada.

-- Canada's whole-of-government engagement in FCAS: Building on past work including books edited by Tiessen & Baranyi (2017) and Brown et al. (2016), I am currently conducting original research on Canada’s justice and security cooperation with partners in the Americas – in Colombia, Guatemala and CARICOM member states.
+- Canadian engagement in fragile and conflict-affected states/societies: Building on past work including books edited by Tiessen & Baranyi (2017) and Brown et al. (2016), we are collaborating with graduate students to conduct original research on Canada’s justice and security cooperation with selected partners in the Americas (i.e. in Colombia, Haiti and Jamaica) and how they have been affected by Canada’s Feminist International Assistance Policy.

-- Security and justice reform in Haiti+: Building on our previous research on international engagement in fragile states/societies (Desrosiers & Baranyi 2012; Baranyi 2015 & 2016), we are initiating new projects to strengthen scholarly research on, and public accountability of, justice and security institutions in Haiti and other fragile societies.
+- Security and justice reform in Haiti+: Drawing on earlier research into international engagement in fragile states/societies (Desrosiers & Baranyi 2012; Baranyi 2019), we I am working with students to deepen original research on the evolution of security and justice institutions, in Haiti and in other fragile states/societies.

 - Revisiting Rwanda’s First and Second Republics.
 The project looks at political and administrative structures in Rwanda from 1960 to 1990.
 It aims to understand power structures at different levels, as well as popular engagement with power.